Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 - You cannot include the Skip Key anywhere, else this commit will not be parsed!
 - Every other key can be included in the subcommits.
 - Including other commit keys in the base commit body will do nothing.
-- A No Category key in a subcommit will act like a `[SKIP]` for that subcommit, as these subcommits are not added to
+- A No Category key in a subcommit will act like a `[SKIP]` for that subcommit, as these subcommits are not added to the changelog commit list
+- The base commit would still be added to the changelog commit list.

 <hr>

-*Details Key*
+###### Details Key
 Key: `[DETAILS]`

 This key adds indented details beneath your commit.